 We have shown that the WNP's response to an increased entrainment factor is of opposite sign to that in the WEIO, even in targeted experiments.
-To explore the detailed evolution of the feedbacks that are driving the mean-state response, we conduct a set of 20 two-month long initialised experiments (see Section 2.3).
-In these experiments we impose the entrainment factor increase on July 1, after the monsoon circulation is already established, and analyse how the initial response evolves into the mean-state response.
-We focus on the WEIO and WNP as case studies, to determine the mechanism generating different mean-state responses in two similar regions of tropical ascent.
-In Figure 7 we show the day one mean response in the WEIO and WNP initialised experiments.
-Initially, as expected from the immediate, one-dimensional effect of increased entrainment factor, precipitation decreases in both regions.
-The different locations of the regions leads to different initial dynamical responses to decreased latent heating.
-The WEIO demonstrates an approximate Gill-type response to equatorial decreased latent heating, which results in a pair of anticyclones to the north and south and increased easterlies and westerlies out of the increased entrainment factor region.
-The mean flow (Figure 1a) carries the excess moisture that results from decreased precipitation to the northeast, out of the experimental region, where it increases rainfall.
-The WNP demonstrates a Gill-type response to decreased off-equatorial latent heating, which results in an anticyclone centred on the region.
-Small precipitation increases surround the region.
+To explore the detailed evolution of the feedbacks that are driving the mean-state response, we conduct a set of 20 2-month long initialised experiments (section 2.3).
+In these experiments we impose the entrainment factor increase on 01 July, after the monsoon circulation is already established, and analyse how the initial response evolves into the mean-state response.
+We focus on the WEIO and WNP as case-studies, to determine the mechanism generating different mean-state responses in two similar regions of tropical ascent.
+In Figure 7 we show the day 1 mean response in the WEIO and WNP initialised experiments.
+Initially, as expected from